Skip to main content

 Bucketing in Statsig is deterministic.
 Given the same user object and the same state of the experiment or feature gate, Statsig always returns the same result, even when evaluated on different platforms (client or server).
 Here's how it works:

-1. Salt Creation: Each experiment or feature gate generates a unique salt.
+1. Salt Creation: Each experiment or feature gate rule generates a unique salt.

 2. Hashing: The user identifier (e.g., userId, organizationId) is passed through a SHA256 hashing function, combined with the salt, which produces a large integer.